grycap/im/doc/source/radl.rst

 than ``1024M`` and with the feature ``disk.0.applications`` containing an element with ``name`` ``tomcat``.

-The ``network`` keyword enables to represent different networks so that the VMs can be attached to them.
+The ``network`` keyword enables representing different networks so that the VMs can be attached to them.

-The ``ansible`` keyword enables to specify external nodes that will act as the ansible master node to configure the VMs.
+The ``ansible`` keyword enables the specification of external nodes that will act as the ansible master node to configure the VMs.
 These nodes must be connected in a network connected will all the VMs of the infrastructure.